-My general research area is applied and computational mathematics, with the emphasis on numerical analysis of PDEs and scientific computation, as well as inverse problems (control and imaging).
-I am interested in fluid flows and wave propagation, including stochastic formulations for the propagation in random media.
-I have worked on applications in acoustics, electrodynamics, optics, plasma, and other fields.
+My general research area is applied and computational mathematics, with emphasis on numerical analysis of PDEs and scientific computation, as well as inverse problems (remote sensing and control).
+I am interested in various aspects of wave propagation, including stochastic formulations for random media.
+I have worked on applications in fluids, acoustics, electromagnetism, optics, plasma, and other areas.
+I am also interested in the development of machine learning techniques for remote sensing applications (radar imaging).